logiqai/docs-flow/forwarding-to-monitoring-tools/datadog-forwarding.md

 ---
-description: This page explains how to forward logs to DataDog from LOGIQ.AI
+description: This page explains how to forward logs to DataDog from Apica
 ---

 # DataDog Forwarding